Ehaan-Fashion/content-ops-starter/content/pages/careers.md

         textAlign: center
     type: FeaturedItemsSection
 seo:
-  metaTitle: Careers - Join us
+  metaTitle: Ehaan Fashion Careers - Join us
   metaDescription: >-
     Join the Ehaan Fashion team and elevate your career in the dynamic world of fashion!